On the group of zero-cycles of holomorphic symplectic varieties: Acknowledgements

 \section{Acknowledgements}

 We thank Dragos Oprea for useful related discussions.
-A.M. was supported by the NSF through grant DMS 1601605.
-She thanks Davesh Maulik and the MIT mathematics department for hosting her in fall 2017.
+A. M. was supported by the NSF through grant DMS 1601605.
+She thanks Davesh Maulik and the MIT mathematics department for their hospitality during the fall semester 2017.
+X. Z. is partially supported by the Simons Collaborative Grant 636187.